 How to Buy Battlefield 1 Turning Tides Right Now

 If you want to buy the Battlefield 1 Turning Tides DLC right now, you can.

 You also get early access to all of the DLCs, access to the CTE, Battlepacks, dog tags, and faster queue times.

 We do expect the DLC to go on sale as a standalone piece of content but that probably won’t happen until sometime after its released for Premium Pass holders.

 Turning Tides DLC Price

-If you don’t want to spend $5o on the Premium Pass you can buy them a la carte.
+If you don’t want to spend $5o on the Premium Pass you can buy the DLC a la carte.

-We don’t have an official price yet but we expect each piece of DLC to run $15 as a standalone piece of content.
+Thanks to They Shall Not Pass’ release we finally have an official price tag on the standalone DLC content.
+They Shall Not Pass is $15 on its own and we expect each piece of DLC to cost $15 as a standalone piece of content.